bpol9/GooseGame/README.md

 # GooseGame
 A simple and fun board game in Java.
-Read about the rules [here](https://www.mastersofgames.com/rules/goose-game-rules.htm).
+Read the rules [here](https://www.mastersofgames.com/rules/goose-game-rules.htm).

 ## Prerequisites
 JDK 11 or higher (previous versions probably work but not tested).